telerik/kendo-ui-core/docs/controls/navigation/button/overview.md

 Similar to all other Kendo UI widgets, you can access an existing Button instance via the `.data()` jQuery method, executed by the jQuery object of the originating element.

-The exampel below demonstrates how to access a Button instance.
+The example below demonstrates how to access a Button instance.

 ###### Example